Archer-Daniels-Midland Company (ADM)

 ---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|---|

-The cash conversion cycle of Archer-Daniels-Midland Company has shown fluctuations over the past eight quarters.
-The cycle represents the time it takes for the company to convert its resources or inputs into cash flows from sales, reflecting operational efficiency and liquidity management.
+Archer-Daniels-Midland Company's cash conversion cycle has shown fluctuations over the period analyzed.
+The cash conversion cycle represents the time it takes for the company to convert its resources, such as inventory and accounts receivable, into cash.